o3de/o3de.org/content/docs/contributing/to-docs/templates/component-reference-doc.md

 **Examples**:
 * [Light component](/docs/user-guide/components/reference/atom/light/): Contains several configurations that don't have a 1-1 relationship with the **Light type** property.
 Some propery groups are available for more than one light type, so they are documented in different property tables.
 Each property table specifies which light types support those properties.

-* [PhysX Collider component](/docs/user-guide/components/reference/physx/collider/): Contains several configurations, which depend on the **Shape** property.
+* [PhysX Primitive Collider component](/docs/user-guide/components/reference/physx/collider/): Contains several configurations, which depend on the **Shape** property.
 Each configuration affect what properties are available, so they are documented in different property tables separated into tabs.

 * [Camera Rig component](/docs/user-guide/components/reference/camera/camera-rig/): Contains addable property groups with multiple workflows in each.
 So, each property group is documented in separate property tables and each workflow is further separated into tabs.